hsingh17/Spendings-Tracker/README.md

 - reset password
 - export spendings to csv
 - popup on errors
+- add audit fields to db model (created on, created by, last modified on, last modified by)

 ## Known issues
 - delete modal looks wonky if not full sized screen